Long Island Sound link

-The Long Island Sound link is a proposed bridge or tunnel that would connect Long Island, New York, to Westchester County or Connecticut, across Long Island Sound.
-The project, intended to improve access to Long Island and relieve traffic congestion in New York City, has been studied and debated since the mid-20th century.
+The Long Island Sound link is a proposed bridge or tunnel that would link Long Island, New York, to either Westchester County or Connecticut, across Long Island Sound east of the Throgs Neck Bridge.
+The project has been studied and debated since the mid-20th century.
+The most recent proposal is a tunnel between Rye, New York, on the mainland and Oyster Bay on the island.
+Feasibility studies for bridges and tunnels have been conducted for numerous entry points.